THANK YOU FOR 23 WONDERFUL YEARS

 KOMBUCHA IN CANS HEALTH RISK?

 Some undergo “tunnel pasteurisation” inside the can.
-Heat kills most live microbes — the raw and, for many buying what they believe to be kombucha, the most essential component — while the acidic environment can cause aluminium and chemicals from the porous plastic lining to leach into the drink over time — especially if stored ambiently with long sell-by dates.
+Heat kills most live microbes — the raw and, for many buying what they believe to be kombucha, the most essential component — while the active acidic environment can cause aluminium and chemicals from the porous plastic lining to leach into the drink over time — especially if not kept chilled and with long sell-by dates.

-No long-term testing has been done on the cumulative effects of trace aluminium and microplastics, particularly their ability to bypass the blood-brain barrier with daily consumption (click here for more on the potential risk to health of kombucha in cans).
+No long-term testing has been done on the cumulative effects of trace aluminium and microplastics in the body, particularly their ability to bypass the blood-brain barrier with daily consumption (click here for the potential risk to health of live acidic low pH drinks in cans).

 Hence why we have always used glass bottles for GO Kombucha despite the far higher cost.
 But for most “kombucha” makers today, profit trumps consumer safety and it’s harder to compete with these cheaper, inferior and potentially toxic products that bear little resemblance to real kombucha yet still carry the name.
-It’s rather ironic that it’s our authenticity and integrity that beat us in the end…
+It’s rather ironic that it’s our authenticity and integrity and our refusal to join the herd that beat us in the end…

 Thank you for your loyalty over the years.
 It has meant everything!